5 Sundarikal: Sethulakshmi

 Sethulakshmi (Baby Anikha), a schoolgirl, collects the photos of newly married couples from newspapers and pastes them in a notebook.
 Her close friend (Chethan Jayalal) learns about her interest in photography.
-They decide to go to a studio nearby for taking their photos.
-This decision changes their destiny.
+They decide to go to a studio nearby to take their photos and this changes their destiny.
 They go to the photo studio and have their picture taken only to find out that it will cost them Rs.
 25. They are asked to bring the money in two days.
 They come up with only Rs.
 6.50 and two eggs (the two eggs brought by Sethulakshmi's close friend).
 The studio owner tells them that he will go to their school and get the balance from their teacher.
 Both the children state that it is a bad idea.
 This sends the studio owner into a rage demanding his money.
-After a moment he calms down and asks Sethulakshmi to come into the film room to take a picture.
+After a moment, he calms down and asks Sethulakshmi to come into the film room to take a picture.
 While there he asks her to strip; she cries wanting to go home.
 Sethulakshmi has nightmares of that incident that night but does not disclose anything to her parents.
 She is taken to school by her father the next day as she exhibits feverish conditions.
-After school as Sethulakshmi and her friend walk home, they see the scooter that belongs to the studio owner.
-He hands the picture to Sethulaksmi's friend but pulls Sethulakshmi aside and threatens her that he would put her picture on the school wall if she does not immediately accompany him.
-Sethulakhsmi's friend demands to know where the studio owner is taking Sethulakshmi to, but the studio owner tells him to go home.
+After school, as Sethulakshmi and her friend walk home, they see the scooter that belongs to the studio owner.
+He hands the picture to Sethulaksmi's friend but pulls Sethulakshmi aside and threatens her that he will put her picture on the school wall if she does not immediately accompany him.
+Sethulakhsmi's friend demands to know where the studio owner is taking her, but the studio owner tells him to go home.
 Sethulaskhmi's friend is left alone as he watches the studio owner and Sethulakskmi leave on his scooter.